SidetrekAI/create-knative-cluster/README.md

 ### Pre-requisites
 1. Install `aws` cli by following the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 2. Create a Pulumi AWS Typescript project
-   * Follow the instructions in [Pulumi docs](https://www.pulumi.com/docs/get-started/aws/begin/) to set up Pulumi and AWS credentials
+   * Follow the instructions in [Pulumi docs](https://www.pulumi.com/docs/get-started/aws/begin/) to set up Pulumi and AWS credentials - Pulumi only provides a method for generating a new project in an empty directory, but if you'd like to add Pulumi to an existing project, you can copy over the files and packages to the existing project.
 3. Install `kubectl`
 4. Install npm dependencies: `npm i @pulumi/aws @pulumi/awsx @pulumi/eks @pulumi/kubernetes @pulumi/kubernetes-cert-manager @pulumi/pulumi`
 5. Set up a custom domain